-The story of a close-knit group of young kids in Nazi Germany who listen to banned swing music from the US.
-Soon dancing and fun leads to more difficult choices as the Nazis begin tightening the grip on Germany.
+A close-knit group of young kids in Nazi Germany listen to banned swing music from the US.
+Soon dancing and fun lead to more difficult choices as the Nazis begin tightening the grip on Germany.
 Each member of the group is forced to face some tough choices about right, wrong, and survival.
 Written by

 Susan Southall <firstname.lastname@example.org>

 They fought for the freedom that bound them together.

 See more »

 At the end of the film, when Willy is running after Peter and stops, there is clearly nothing at Willy's feet.
 Later, after being told "Swing Heil", he grabs an umbrella on a wet poster at his feet that clearly wasn't there before.
 See more